TripsBrazilChapada dos Veadeiros

 • Cachoeira do Guardião

-A silky waterfall cascades over layered rock into a crystal-clear turquoise natural pool surrounded by dense Cerrado rainforest canopy during a trekking Chapada dos Veadeiros adventure
+A silky waterfall tumbles over layered rock into a clear turquoise pool on the trekking chapada dos veadeiros route, surrounded by dense green forest with light filtering through the canopy

 Day 5